Panic Disorder Therapy in Los Angeles

 Why Panic Takes Hold

 When you panic, your amygdala sends an emergency signal that activates fight-or-flight.
 Stress hormones flood your system.
 Your heart rate spikes.
 Your breathing quickens.
-Your body is preparing to survive a life-threatening situation, except there's no actual threat.
-Your alarm system has misfired.
+Your body is preparing to survive a life-threatening situation—except there's no actual threat.

-CBT treatment for panic disorder is one of the most effective interventions in mental health.
+CBT is one of the most effective interventions for panic disorder.
 Most people experience significant improvement, and many become completely panic-free.
+Our approach combines Cognitive Behavioral Therapy and Exposure and Response Prevention Therapy

 COGNITIVE BEHAVIORAL THERAPY